smrithi-pk/Retail-Intelligence-A-Data-Driven-Study-of-Product-Attributes-Sales-Performance/README.md

 ## **EDA & Visualizations** :

-I performed Exploratory Data Analysis (EDA) using different visualizations to uncover hidden patterns:
+Performed Exploratory Data Analysis (EDA) using different visualizations to uncover hidden patterns:

 * Distribution Analysis: Histograms and Box Plots to understand price spread and sales outliers.
 * Categorical Performance: Bar Charts and Count Plots to identify the most popular Styles and Materials.